sillyjason/auto_data_aggregation/README.md

 ## What Are the Options

 <br>
-There's really more than 1 ways of achieving this with Couchbase.
-And you'll have to figure out a good mix and balance of dev simplify, service level, and scalability.
-Overall we'll be looking at options below, what i call the **convenient**, the **quick**, and the **quickest** methods.
+There are more than 1 way to do it with Couchbase, a good balance of dev simplify, service level, and scalability.
+In this demo we'll look at 3 approaches, what i call the CONVENIENT the QUICK, and the QUICKEST.

 <br><br>